-With cloud adoption increasing rapidly, most organizations will soon find that manually managing their cloud infrastructure is unwieldly and seek an automated orchestration tool.
+Manually managing cloud infrastructure is unwieldly and seek an automated orchestration tool.
 Terraform is a cross-cloud provider infrastructure resource provisioning and management tool to automate the tedious parts of cloud management.
 Terraform was designed to work anywhere from a small, singular instance management to orchestrating data center scale deployments or multi-cloud deployments all while being safe and efficient.
 It is a great tool for organizations who are likely to scale up the number of cloud servers they are using in the future.
 But why use Terraform instead of native cloud service orchestration tools like AWS CloudFormation or Google’s Deployment Manager?
 Well, as many organizations have found out trying to deploy at scale with these tools, there are a lot of hidden limitations in these platforms that hinder deployment.
 Terraform was designed without these scaling limitation, and because it supports multiple cloud providers you are not forced to stay single cloud provider due to sunk costs.

 Package managers on Linux systems like apt-get and yum are wonderfully convenient tools that make software management on Linux easy.
 Windows never really had good package management, until now.
 Chocolatey is an open source PowerShell-based package manager for Windows that even Microsoft has adopted and started shipping with Windows 10 and Windows Server 2016 as OneGet.
 Chocolatey can be installed on machines with Windows 7+ or Windows Server 2003+, and allows easy installation, management, upgrading, and uninstalling of software packages on remote endpoints with a few PowerShell scripts.
 The only caveat to Chocolatey is that while it offers many good features for free, the paid license version offers the best security and convenience features.